Home » Cocktails » Easy Champagne Punch For a Crowd

 Woman slicing a lime on top of a large can of pineapple juice outside.

-Add thinly sliced fresh lemon and/or lime.
+Add thinly sliced fresh lemon and/or lime and orange.
 Unlike a sangria, this fruit is mostly for looks.

 How to serve champagne punch

-You can absolutely make the best champagne punch for a crowd right in your serving bowl or pitcher if you think you can keep things clean and pretty.
+You can absolutely serve this easy champagne punch right in your serving bowl or pitcher if you think you can keep things clean and pretty.

 Woman standing and pouring champagne into a white punch bowl on the ground.